eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 - 1: Linting was successful and there is at least one linting error, or there are more linting warnings than allowed by the --max-warnings option.
 - 2: Linting was unsuccessful due to a configuration problem or an internal error.

 Being able to exit with code `2` instead of `1` it will allow for some CI pipelines to better understand the results and react differently if ESLint reports any `fatal` errors.

-Altough it is possible to filter out the results it will not allow the user
+For example, an Azure DevOps build task that is responsible for running ESLint and output a SARIF would fail on exit code `2` but not 1 indicating there is a configuration and not all of the files where scanned properly for rules.

 ## Detailed Design